 I started the #createinkent Tweetup on 18th September 2013.
-It’s a virtual meet-up in the twittersphere that takes place every Monday from 7.30 – 8.30pm (GMT).
-Just follow me @escapetocreate and the hashtag #createinkent
+It’s a virtual meet-up in the twittersphere that usually takes place every Monday from 7.30 – 8.30pm (GMT).
+Just follow the hashtag #createinkent

-The 10th #createinkent Tweetup takes place on Monday 18th November from 8-9pm sponsored by Spacemaker Architects who offer one hour consultations for a donation of £40 to 1 of 6 Kent based organisations doing good things.
+The Tweetups are sponsored by Spacemaker Architects who offer one hour consultations in East Kent for a donation of £40 to 1 of 6 Kent based organisations doing good things.

 - work in the tourism industry in Kent and are interested in finding out how to collaborate with creative people (who run art, craft, cookery workshops etc) to attract more visitors to your accommodation, attraction, museum, restaurant, shop etc